Rise through the ranks: life as a chef de partie

 Continuous learning and professional development: the path to becoming a chef de partie is a continuous process.

-Aspiring chefs should seek out opportunities for professional development, such as attending workshops, seminars and culinary competitions
+Aspiring chefs should seek out opportunities for professional development, such as attending workshops, seminars and culinary competitions.

 Progression from chef de parties